-If one night, asleep in your new timber frame home, you’re awoken by a loud crack a little like a gunshot.
+If one night, asleep in your new home, you’re awoken by a loud crack a little like a gunshot.
 Don’t worry.
 Roll over and go back to sleep.
 It’s just your timbers singing to you.
 That’s wood checking in action.

 Why Does Wood Shrink?

 It sometimes surprises people to learn that roughly half of a living tree’s weight is water.
 Let’s consider a 24’ long Douglas Fir log that measures 34” diameter at the large end and 14” at the small end as an example.
-This hypothetical green (wet) log would contain a little over 1 ton of water or about five 55 gallon drums of water.
+This hypothetical green (wet) log would contain a little over 1 ton of water or about five 55-gallon drums of water.

 How Long Does It Take a Timber to Dry?

 It’s not exactly a fast process.
-It depends on the humidity of the environment in which the timber is located, but one rule of thumb is that timber air dries about one inch per year.
+It depends on the humidity of the environment in which the timber is located, but a rule of thumb is that timber air dries about one inch per year.
 Thus a 12” x 12” timber would take about six years to dry to the center.

 How Dry Will the Timber Become?